Chicago

 Architecture Boat Tour

-Weather permitting, one of the best things to do in Chicago is to take a river cruise – and especially the architecture cruise, as you will see so much and also learn so much about the architecture, the evolution, the culture, as well as the history of the city.
+Weather permitting, one of the best things to do in Chicago is to take a river cruise – and especially the architecture cruise, as you will see so much and also learn so much about the architecture, evolution, culture, as well as history of the city.
 It is a very comprehensive sightseeing tour.

 There are a few operators, and I took my cruise with Shoreline Sightseeing and the experience was enjoyable.
 The guide was very knowledgeable and gave the presentation with a great sense of humor.
+I found the journey both entertaining and educational.

 They have two locations – the Michigan Avenue Pier and Navy Pier.
 Both locations are ideal where you can bundle the other activities on your itinerary together with the cruise.
+You can read my review of the excursion here.

 360 – John Hancock Center